 Normalizing attribute values

-attribute value normalization.
+The W3C XML Specification includes a section on attribute value normalization.
 In order to comply with this, NormalizeSpace leaves attribute values alone.
 If you want attribute values to be normalized (regardless of whether they were defined as CDATA or NMTOKEN), you can configure NormalizeSpace to do so by passing a value of

 true to the